Kununurra, Australia - The Big Waters

 The vast majority of the attractions here involve water, lots of water.
 And water means life, both an amazing flora and abundant wildlife.
 (And of course excellent fishing!)

-I avoided the term "tourist attractions", because after thirteen years here I can assure you that Kununurra is also a very attractive place to live.
+I avoided the term "tourist attractions", because after eighteen years here I can assure you that Kununurra is also a very attractive place to live.

-I freely admit that living here means that of course I'm biased.
+I freely admit that living here means that of course I'm biased, but you can also

 Water is not the only reason the area is so attractive.
 The East Kimberley looks very different from the Broome region.
 You will notice immediately that the country here is a lot more scenic.
 The west is mostly flat and sandy, open and dry.
 But around Kununurra you have a myriad of ranges and gorges and cliffs and escarpments...